When Penetration Feels Impossible or Painful: A Beginner’s Guide to Vaginismus

 4. You feel fear, panic, or frustration

-This is called the pain–fear–tension cycle.
-It’s not a failure—it’s a pattern.
-And like any pattern, it can be changed.
+This is called the pain–fear–tension cycle and like any pattern, it can be changed.

 What helps?